 .soql file.
 After you’re done building your statements, click Run Query to view the output.

 - SOQL Builder currently supports interactively building simple queries.
-We plan to add more functionality soon.
 However, you can still open a more complex

 .soqlfile and run the query from within SOQL Builder, but you must use a text editor to update it.